mkuokkanen/java-rest-framework-prototypes/README.md

-## Jetty + Spark
+### Jetty + Spark

+Spark is not JAX-RS compliant.
+The REST api declaration syntax is much more compact and cleaner.
+I like it.
-Jetty is embedded deep, it is not visible to programmer
+Spark embeds Jetty server software deep inside, it is not immediately visible to programmer

 ```bash
 mvn clean install